Gehstock/Mist_FPGA/Arcade_MiST/Midway MCR Scroll/TurboTag_MiST/README.txt

 -- 16 February 2020
 --
 -- Usage:
--- Create ROM file from MRA file and MAME spyhunt.zip file using the MRA utility -- Copy the ROM and the RBF to the SD Card
+-- Create ROM file from MRA file and MAME turbotag.zip file using the MRA utility -- Copy the ROM and the RBF to the SD Card
+-- Example: mra -z /path/to/mame/roms "Turbo Tag.mra"
 -- MRA utility: https://github.com/sebdel/mra-tools-c
 --
 ---------------------------------------------------------------------------------